paxsomnius/Algoneer-ASA/README.md

 ./sandbox up testnet -v
 ./sandbox status
 ```
+<sub>*turn off your vpn if you run into issues starting the sandbox*</sub>
 <samp>Once the sandbox has started, or caught up if its your first time running it, cd into the folder containing the autoken.py script and enter the following command,</samp>

-*turn off your vpn if you run into issues starting the sandbox*

 ```bash
 code .
 ```
 <samp>This should launch a remote instance of VS code connected to WSL:Distro you should see a little green box in the bottom left corner informing you of this status</samp>

-<samp>Assuming one is starting from scratch, we can either run the following goal commands in the bash terminal or use the python SDK generate_account.py script to make at least 11 accounts.</samp>
+<samp>Assuming one is starting from scratch, we can either run the following goal commands in the bash terminal or use the python SDK generate_account.py script to make at least 3 accounts preferably 10 to ~ accounts.</samp>

 #### *Python SDK generate_account.py*

 ```python
 from algosdk import account, mnemonic